 Clackmannanshire Council supports Fairtrade, and is working with people and organisations in the community to raise awareness of trade justice and fairly traded products.

-In August 2012, Clackmannanshire was awarded Fairtrade Zone status - this means that the Fairtrade Foundation has recognised us as a "community that supports Fairtrade and deepens understanding of the benefits Fairtrade brings; takes action by choosing Fairtrade products whenever possible and encourages others to do likewise; and achieves and continues to take action on the five Fairtrade Town goals set by the Fairtrade Foundation."
+Clackmannanshire has been a Fairtrade Zone since 2012 - this means that the Fairtrade Foundation has recognised us as a "community that supports Fairtrade and deepens understanding of the benefits Fairtrade brings; takes action by choosing Fairtrade products whenever possible and encourages others to do likewise; and achieves and continues to take action on the five Fairtrade Town goals set by the Fairtrade Foundation."

-You can buy Fairtrade products in 17 shops in Clackmannanshire; and 11 cafes and restaurants serve Fairtrade tea and coffee.
+At the last count, you could buy Fairtrade products in at least 17 shops in Clackmannanshire; and 11 cafes and restaurants served Fairtrade tea and coffee.

 Fairtrade means better prices, decent working conditions, local sustainability, and fair terms of trade for farmers and workers in the developing world.